THE SCIENCE BEHIND THE NOMO NAUSEA BAND

 Acupressure and Prevention of Nausea and Vomiting During and After Spinal Anesthesia for Caesarean Section.
 British Journal of Anaesthesia.
 2000.
 84 (4): 463-7.

-Conclusion: Non-pharmacological technique of acupressure at the P6 point is effective in preventing nausea and vomiting during and after caesarean section under spinal anesthesia has no major side effects and is easy to apply and economical.
-The use of acupressure reduced the incidence of nausea and vomiting from 87% to 50% compared with placebo.
-The use of acupressure reduced antiemetic requirement from 47 to 26% compared with 95% of the placebo group.
+Conclusion: Non-pharmacological technique of complimentary & alternative medicine at the P6 point is effective in preventing nausea and vomiting during and after cesarean section under spinal anesthesia has no major side effects and is easy to apply and economical.
+The use of complimentary & alternative medicine reduced the incidence of nausea and vomiting from 87% to 50% compared with placebo.
+The use of complimentary & alternative medicine reduced antiemetic requirement from 47 to 26% compared with 95% of the placebo group.

 Pei Lin Lua, PhD, and Noor Salihah Zakaria, BSc.
 A Brief Review of Current Scientific Evidence Involving Aromatherapy Use for Nausea and Vomiting.
 The Journal of Alternative and Complementary Medicine, Volume 18, Number 6, 2012, pp. 534–540.
 DOI: 10.1089/acm.2010.0862

-Conclusion: Inhaled aromatherapy using peppermint essential oils may have potential benefits in alleviating nausea and vomiting post-operatively and with oncology patients
+Conclusion: Inhaled soothing cool peppermint scent may have potential benefits in alleviating nausea and vomiting post-operatively and with oncology patients

 Z Tayarani-Najaran, E Talasaz-Firoozi, R Nasiri, N Jalali and MK Hassanzadeh.
 Antiemetic Activity of Volatile Oil from Mentha Spicata and Mentha x Piperita in Chemotherapy-Induced Nausea and Vomiting. ecancer 2013, 7:290 DOI: 10.3332/ecancer.2013.290 Viha.ca